caxylive/02-Optimizing-Network-Subnetting-and-Configuration-for-Site-Expansion/README.md

 ![Figure 12: Pinging Internal Devices](/screenshot/PC6-ping.png)

 #### PS:
-- Connectivity tests are not limited to the devices mentioned above.
+- Connectivity tests are not limited to the screenshots shown above.
-- Please test every single device one-by-one.
+- Please test every single device on your network one-by-one.

 ### Browser Tests:
 - Just type the URL (Uniform Resource Locator) into a browser's address bar.